-9106 Personal Wellness-S1 Grades: 9-12 .5 Credit 9107 Personal Wellness-S2 Grades: 9-12 .5 Credit
+9106 Personal Wellness-S1 Grades: 10-12 .5 Credit 9107 Personal Wellness-S2 Grades: 10-12 .5 Credit

-The Primary focus of this course is to guide and motivate students to maintain and/or improve a health enhancing level of physical fitness.
-Through participation in a variety of enjoyable fitness activities students will understand the benefits of physical activity and how exercise can improve their emotional, mental, physical and social health.
-Activities for Personal Wellness include but are not limited to; walking, running, flexibility, core stability, Body Pump, Pilates, Zumba, Yoga, cycling, kick boxing, dance, hiking, and snowshoeing.
-Personal Wellness is an elective open to all students in grades 9-12.
-This course may satisfy the Physical Education requirement, with counselor approval.
+The primary focus of this class is to guide and motivate students to engage in regular physical fitness in an encouraging and inclusive environment.
+Through participation in a variety of enjoyable activities, students will understand the benefits of physical activity and how exercise can improve their emotional, mental, physical and social health.
+Personal Wellness will focus on life-long fitness activities including walking, running, flexibility, strength & circuit training, Yoga, Pilates, cycling, dance, hiking, and stress relief/meditation.
+Personal Wellness is an elective open to all students in grades 10-12.